 Professional Teaching Certificate

 Teachers must earn their Professional Certificate during their first few years of teaching.
 This Certificate is earned via a passing score on the ProTeach assessment.
 Check with OSPI for specific timelines and requirements.
 Within a five-year period, after completing the probationary period for teaching in one district, teachers in Washington must earn a Professional Certificate (WAC 18-79A-145), PLU offers a preparation program to assist teachers in preparation and submission of the ProTeach assessment.
-More information is available on the School of Education and Kinesiology website.
+More information is available on the School of Education’s webpage.

 Qualifications for the Professional Certificate